mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 As the flow in [Figure 2](#fig2) demonstrates, LPWAN Miners connect to each other to form either a decentralized mesh network as a collective cloud or the Internet.
-The IoT NFT and Edge AI devices communicate with Miners using LPWAN technology for bi-directional communication.
+The IoT NFT and Edge AI devices communicate with Miners using LPWAN or Satellite-LEO technology for bi-directional communication.
 Notably, the IoT NFT and Edge AI devices are not purely limited to few product.
-In fact, any LoRaWAN compatible sensors are able to connect to the LPWAN network and can start sending and receiving messages through our device provisioning design.
+In fact, any LoRaWAN compatible sensors are able to connect to the LPWAN network and can start sending and receiving messages through our Proof of Location portal by device provisioning design.

-Then device provisioning will transfer the MXC from the device payments and distribute the rewards to miners according to their health.
+Then device provisioning will transfer the MXC from the device payments and distribute the rewards to miners according to their Meta-XP, how long they stay on the network and how well they maintain the devices.

 <a name="fig2"> </a>
 <figure>